-When shopping for pants, it's important to determine what type of fit works best for your body and personal style.
-For the most part, we recommend that not-so-tall men wear the slimmest cut they feel comfortable with simply because a slimmer leg will make you appear taller.
-A wider leg will make you look shorter.
+When shopping for pants, it's important to determine what type of fit works best for your body type and personal style.
+For the most part, we recommend the not-so-tall man wear the slimmest cut he feels comfortable in, simply because baggy pants or a lot of excess fabric isn't flattering on our guys.

 If you've been wearing baggier pants, it might take some time to get used to wearing a slimmer pant.
 Most of the time, the payoff is worth it.
 One customer's wife wrote us: